How to Bet on MLB Baseball [Video]

 Before we begin, let’s take a look at how sports gambling laws are transforming across America and what it means for you.
 If you’re not sure if you can bet on the MLB in your state then check out our guide showing which states have legal MLB betting.

 The short answer is yes, in some states.
 After a recent Supreme Court decision, the US is poised to see lots of states legalize sports gambling in the coming months and years.

 America’s sports gambling laws are in a state of change.
-More than a quarter century ago, 1992 to be precise, the U.S. government passed a law called the Professional and Amateur Sports Protection Act (PASPA).
-This broad sweeping federal law prohibited sports gambling across all of America with a few strict exceptions specific to Nevada where single game wagers were allowed in closely monitored, licensed, and sanctioned locations.
+More than a quarter-century ago, 1992 to be precise, the U.S. government passed a law called the Professional and Amateur Sports Protection Act (PASPA).
+This broad-sweeping federal law prohibited sports gambling across all of America with a few strict exceptions specific to Nevada where single-game wagers were allowed in closely monitored, licensed, and sanctioned locations.

 In 2018, however, this all changed as the Supreme Court ruled in favor of a PASPA appeal request from the state of New Jersey.
-The new ruling allows every state to decide their own course of action with regard to laws around sports gambling.
+The new ruling allows every state to decide its own course of action with regard to laws around sports gambling.

 While we don’t know specific time frames for each state yet, it is certain that more and more Americans will be able to legally bet on sports, and soon.

 How Does MLB Betting Work?